albertakhmetov/LiteRepository/README.md

 	TRUNCATE TABLE students;

-To receive data using one of three methods.
-To retrieve a record by primary key the Get method is used.
+To receive data use one of three methods.
+To retrieve a record by primary key the GetByKey method is used.
 You can specify to receive only a subset of fields of the original recording.

 	var p = new { FirstName = "", SecondName = "" };
 	var key = new EntityKey { Id = 42 };
-	var count = db.Get<Entity>(key, p.GetType());
+	var count = db.GetByKey<Entity>(key, p.GetType());

 SQL:

 	SELECT first_name, second_name FROM students WHERE id = @Id

 To retrieve a set of records that meet specific criteria use the Get method.
-You can set retrieve only some fields and set the sort order:
+You can set to retrieve only some fields and set the sort order:

 	var p = new { FirstName = "", SecondName = "" };
 	var param = new { FirstName = "Alex" };